wayneparker/abcb-test/README.md

 # ABCB Test Exercise: Task Tracker v2.0

+Rev. 1.1.0 • 2016-06-10

+* Refactored the Sass files into atomic modules
+* Updated `.gulpfile` to a more full-featured version from a recent project
+* Added more thorough, consistent comments to source files

+Rev 0.0.1 • 2016-05-26

+* Added single-page version (`/tasktracker2.html`)
+* Miscellaneous code clean-up and commenting

 Initial release • 2016-05-25

 I was tasked with this exercise in order to evaluate my web development skills.
 While I could have banged out something very simple, very quickly, I decided to treat this as an actual “real world” project, to demonstrate not just what I can do, but how I work.